Engelberg/ubergraph/README.md

 ### Multidigraphs

-Multidigraphs are, as you'd expect, the directed-as-default version of multigraphs.
+Multidigraphs, as you'd expect, are built with the `multidigraph` constructor and are the directed-as-default version of multigraphs.

 ### Equality